jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

 *   Alert committers that all changes to src/ at the Release Candidate stage must be reviewed by two committers.
 When choosing a second committer to review your patch, look for a veteran committer with extensive experience in that area of the codebase, so that the patch can receive a meaningful critique.
 Committers can commit to tests/ at any time.
 *   The [process for an RC release](https://make.wordpress.org/core/handbook/about/release-cycle/releasing-beta-versions/) is well-documented on a separate handbook page.
 *   Following the first release candidate a branch for the release can be created so that early work on trunk can begin for the next release.
+*   The Documentation Lead should prepare drafts and become familiar with the docs to publish on release day, see [documentation process during a major version release](https://make.wordpress.org/docs/handbook/workflows/documentation-process-during-a-major-version-release/).
+For questions, reach out to the [#docs](https://wordpress.slack.com/archives/C02RP4WU5) team.
 *   An announcement should be made on Make Core about the release candidate phase ([example from 6.0](https://make.wordpress.org/core/2022/05/04/wordpress-6-0-release-candidate-phase/)) and the various above protocols in order to better amplify this specific part of the release cycle and prepare the community.
 *   At this point, two Make Core posts should be published to begin gathering nominations for folks interested and able to (1) participate in the Minor Release Squad that follows this major release cycle and to (2) participate in the Major Release Square that’s up next.